sub1inear/Hedgehog/README.md

  * C#
  * And many more!

-To all of the inventors and visionaries, thank you for your incredible languages!
+To all of these inventors and visionaries, thank you for your incredible languages!